gustavosinacio/gostack-docks/eslint-prettier.md

 **Dependencies:**
 `yarn add eslint prettier eslint-config-prettier eslint-plugin-prettier babel-prettier -D`

+If you are using hooks, add also:
+`yarn add eslint-plugin-react-hooks -D`

 To creat eslint config, run * `yarn eslint --init` and configure it how you want

 **PS:** I was unable to install the lib `babel-prettier` with `yarn add babel-prettier so I used npm, deleted the package-lock.json and ran yarn again to install all dependencies